helinhl/helinhl.github.io/_pages/about.md

 <h4><b>News</b></h4>
+- [06/2022] Our paper entitled "AutoIoT: Automatically Updated IoT Device Identification with Semi-supervised Learning" will appear in IEEE Transactions on Mobile Computing (TMC).
+Congrats to Linna!
 - [04/2022] Our paper entitled "AddrMiner: A Comprehensive Global Active IPv6 Address Discovery System" has been accepted by [USENIX ATC'22](https://www.usenix.org/conference/atc22).
 Congrats to Guanglei!
 - [04/2022] Our paper entitled "Firebolt: Finding Bugs in Programmable Data Plane Generators" has been accepted by [USENIX ATC'22](https://www.usenix.org/conference/atc22).
 Congrats to Jiamin!
-- [01/2022] Our paper entitled "DET: Enabling Efficient Probing of IPv6 Active Addresses" will appear in IEEE/ACM ToN'22.
+- [01/2022] Our paper entitled "DET: Enabling Efficient Probing of IPv6 Active Addresses" will appear in IEEE/ACM Transactions on Networking (ToN).
 Congrats to Guanglei!
-- [12/2021] Our paper entitled "TurboNet: Faithfully Emulating Networks with Programmable Switches" will appear in IEEE/ACM ToN'22.
+- [12/2021] Our paper entitled "TurboNet: Faithfully Emulating Networks with Programmable Switches" will appear in IEEE/ACM Transactions on Networking (ToN).
 Congrats to Jiamin!
-- [12/2021] Our paper entitled "Enabling Application-aware Traffic Engineering in IPv6 Networks" will appear in [IEEE Network 2022](https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9785736).
+- [12/2021] Our paper entitled "Enabling Application-aware Traffic Engineering in IPv6 Networks" will appear in [IEEE Network](https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9785736).
-- [12/2021] Our paper entitled "CoFilter: High-Performance Switch-Accelerated Stateful Packet Filter for Bare-Metal Servers" will appear in [TPDS'22](https://www.computer.org/csdl/journal/td/2022/09).
+- [12/2021] Our paper entitled "CoFilter: High-Performance Switch-Accelerated Stateful Packet Filter for Bare-Metal Servers" will appear in [IEEE Transactions on Parallel and Distributed Systems (TPDS)](https://www.computer.org/csdl/journal/td/2022/09).
 Congrats to Jiamin!

 <details>